English: % of supported farmers who increased the productivity of their [specify the crop or animal] production

 4) Assess the invested inputs by using one of the two recommended approaches.

-5) Calculate the indicator’s value (i.e. the ratio of outputs vs. inputs) of each farmer’s produce by dividing the agricultural output by the invested inputs.
+5) To calculate the indicator's value (i.e. the ratio of outputs vs. inputs) of each farmer’s produce, divide the agricultural output by the invested inputs.
+Multiply the result by 100 to convert it to a percentage.

 1) The two most common inputs are money and labour.
 While some crop production practices can decrease the financial investments, they can also consume more time.
 Therefore, always assess both of these inputs and consider them carefully when making conclusions about changes in farmers’ agricultural productivity.